 Millersville University Student Employment Program.
 This program differs from federal work-study because students do not have to complete a FAFSA application or demonstrate financial need.
-Available jobs are posted online and at the Office of Career Services.
+Available jobs are posted online with the Office of Experiential Learning and Career Management (ELCM).
 Wages are earned as hours are completed and do not pay towards the student's tuition bill.